-PW [00:39:33] And another thing again, Anne, Anne did so many interesting things in the early days and she thought, she was thinking too, we had many discussions about "how do you support student nurses?"
-And, she had the idea that we should have employed student nurses.
-So I worked with Anne Harvey and a woman who's, her name is now Anne Chisholm, who had been the head of nursing for one of the previous health authorities, the smaller one over on the island.
-And whenever somebody says, "oh, you know, you can't ever change anything," I say, "Oh, yeah, we in six months we had everybody on board."
-We had the employers, the Health Employers Association of B.C., we had the regulatory college at the time, which was the RNABC.
-We had the, the education sector and we had the union.
-We were all on side to create an employed student nurse position and, it wasn't without a few hiccups, but these were some of the amazing things that I got to work with always.
-It was, it was very collaborative.
+PW [00:39:33] Another thing again, Anne did so many interesting things in the early days and she was thinking too, we had many discussions about, "How do you support student nurses?"
+She had the idea that we should have employed student nurses.
+So I worked with Anne Harvey and a woman, her name is now Anne Chisholm, who had been the head of nursing for one of the previous health authorities, the smaller one over on the Island.
+Whenever somebody says, "Oh, you can't ever change anything," I say, "Oh yeah, in six months we had everybody on board."
+We had the employers, the Health Employers Association of B.C., we had the regulatory college at the time, which was the RNABC (Registered Nurses Association of B.C.).
+We had the education sector and we had the union.
+We were all on side to create an employed student nurse position.
+It wasn't without a few hiccups, but these were some of the amazing things that I got to work with.
+Always, it was very collaborative.

-PW [00:40:53] But I must, I can't begin to tell you how many committees that I, that I worked on.
+PW [00:40:55] I can't begin to tell you how many committees that I worked on.
 We were always invited.
-Actually, it was guite interesting.
-The, working when the NDP was in power was the most, the most collaborative.
-And we could call up the, we could call over to Victoria, to the P.A.s and talk to them about ideas.
-And when, when the Liberals were elected in 2001, which was such a blow on so many and so many areas, but it was very interesting.
-We still got to meet with elected people, but we had no longer, we could no longer phone it to a P.A. and say, "Here is an issue and let's figure out how we can address it."
+Actually, it was quite interesting.
+Working when the NDP (New Democratic Party) was in power was the most collaborative.
+We could call over to Victoria to the P.A.s (Parliamentary Assistants) and talk to them about ideas.
+When the Liberals were elected in

+2001, which was such a blow on so many areas, but it was very interesting.
+We still got to meet with elected people, but we could no longer phone it to a P.A. and say, "Here is an issue and let's figure out how we can address it."
 So it was very interesting seeing those differences over my career.
-And I. I eventually became the Director.
-Well, actually, I was the Director of Communications and the Professional Practice Department, which it was certainly a challenge.
-But then I retired in 2018.
-And, about that time, Rod Mickleburgh, a long friend and colleague, said, "Oh, I want I want you to come and talk to Ken because I think you should get involved in the BC, in the Labour Heritage Centre.
+I eventually became the Director.
+Actually, I was the Director of Communications and the Professional Practice Department, which it was certainly a challenge.
+Then I retired in 2018.
+About that time, Rod Mickleburgh, a long friend and colleague, said, "Oh, I want you to come and talk to Ken because I think you should get involved in the Labour Heritage Centre.
 So, I went full circle.
 I went back to my early days and decided to volunteer with the Labour Heritage Centre, which I've thoroughly enjoyed.
-I also volunteered at the Archive, the North Van Archives, which is another thing that I've enjoyed.
-So I haven't been, let's say, I haven't really been sitting around doing nothing since I retired, but, but I really, really enjoy doing the, the work here and also working on the podcast.
-As you mentioned earlier, it's so great to be able to, to have the voices.
-And so it's, it's not only the, the voices of the people, the archival material, but of course we can draw upon the people that that have been interviewed for, as part of the oral history project as well here.
+I also volunteered at the North Van Archives, which is another thing that I've enjoyed.
+I haven't been, let's say, I haven't really been sitting around doing nothing since I retired.
+I really, really enjoy doing the work here and also working on the podcast as you mentioned earlier.
+It's so great to be able to have the voices, not only the voices of the people, the archival material, but of course we can draw upon the people that have been interviewed as part of the oral history project as well here.